vishal2github/noJava/Theoretical_Notes/Variables.md

 ### **Instance variable**

-+ Also known as non-static variables.
++ Also known as **non-static variables.**

-+ Those variables that are declared inside the class without using static modifier.
++ These variables that are declared inside the class without using static modifier/keyword.

-+ These variables are created each time class is instantiated by JVM.
++ These variables are created each time class is instantiated by JVM, hence each variable is an instance.

-+ These variables are created each time object from the class is created (process known as instantiation).
++ These variables are created each time object from the class is created _(and process known as instantiation)_.

 + Instance variable can have as many as objects will be created in memory.

-+ Hence, also known as instance variables.

-+ These variables can't be accessed without the reference of an object.

-  + Hence, object's reference is required to access these variables.
++ object's reference is required to access these variables.

 + Instance variable stores the object's data.